open5e/open5e/source/monsters/tome-of-beasts/L/lemurfolk/lemurfolk.rst

-**Blowgun.** *Ranged Weapon Attack:* +4 to hit, range 25/100 ft., one creature. *Hit:* 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned and unconscious for 1d4 hours.
+**Blowgun.** *Ranged Weapon Attack:* +4 to hit, range 25/100 ft., one creature. *Hit:* 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be :ref:`srd:poisoned` and :ref:`srd:unconscious` for 1d4 hours.
 Another creature can use an action to shake the target awake and end its unconsciousness but not the poisoning.